agentshark007/HTG-PayaLabs-Game/README.md

 - Artist: Danielle Milless
 - Coder: Andru Cupala

-## Notes

-- The codebase is regularly formatted with `format.sh`.
-Run it before making a commit.
-- Branches
-  - `development`: Used during active development and contains the latest code.
-Very unstable and likely doesn't work at all.
-  - `feature`: Used after a feature is complete.
-Unstable, but usually works without errors.
-  - `htg-progress-report`: Created as a version branch for the history through games progress report.

-## Run arguments
-- `--skip-intro`: Skips the intro sequence and goes directly to the main menu.
-- `--remove-transparency`: Removes the transparency of certain UI elements for better visibility.
-- `--disable-sound`: Disables all sound effects and music in the game.
-- `--level=X`: Sets the logging level to X, where X can be one of the following:
-  - `DEBUG`: Logs detailed information for debugging purposes.
-  - `INFO`: Logs general information about the game's execution.
-  - `WARN`: Logs warnings about potential issues in the game.
-  - `ERROR`: Logs errors that occur during the game's execution.
-  - `CRITICAL`: Logs critical errors that may cause the game to crash.
-  By default, the logging level is set to `WARN`.

 ## Contributing

-Contributions are not welcome.
+Contributions are not accepted.
 This is a private project by PayaLabs and is not open for external contributions at this time.

 ## License